-The College current fundraising strategy is through personal solicitation through the churches.
-The College commenced the planned annual telephone fundraising campaign to its Alumni and churches in 2021/21 financial year with limited success due to the COVID 19 pandemic.
-The college plans to continue the funds raising effort as the environment allows.
+The College current fundraising strategy is through personal solicitation through the churches and alumni members.
+The College commenced the planned annual telephone fundraising campaign to its Alumni and churches in 2021/22 financial year with some success as we emerged from the impact of COVID 19.
+However, with the changing climate in 2022/23, the college plans to intensify its funds raising efforts as the environment allows.
 Members of staff will be employed as callers.
 All Alumni who might be called would be informed in advance and offered the opportunity to opt out of the call.
 CRC is understanding and compassionate towards its supporters and will never exploit vulnerability.